openservicebrokerapi/servicebroker/spec.md

 | 200 OK | The expected response body is below. |
 | 404 Not Found | MUST be returned if the Service Instance does not exist or if a provisioning operation is still in progress. |

-Responses with any other status code will be interpreted as a failure and the Platform MUST continue to remember the Service Instance.
+Responses with any other status code MUST be interpreted as a failure and the Platform MUST continue to remember the Service Instance.

 ##### Body